wirt-ee/wirt-ee.github.io/docs/logbook/zed-to-antelope/index.md

 # OpenStack Zed to Antelope

-Context: the same estate, one run earlier than everything else in this trail.
+Context: the same environment, one run earlier than everything else in this trail.
 Zed → antelope, openstack-ansible `stable/2023.1` — checked out 27.5.1, moved to 27.6.0 mid-run for a neutron SHA fix.
 Backup directory dated 2024-10-10; a second dated pass over the compute hosts in December (reason not recorded in the notes).
-What followed is already filed: the [LXB to OVN migration](../lxb-to-ovn/index.md) on the antelope estate, then [Antelope to Bobcat](../antelope-to-bobcat/index.md) and the rest.
+What followed is already filed: the [LXB to OVN migration](../lxb-to-ovn/index.md) on the antelope environment, then [Antelope to Bobcat](../antelope-to-bobcat/index.md) and the rest.
 Names, addresses and subnets genericized.

 ## Preparation — with one thing done before, not after